Vitamin B6: Medical uses

 Isoniazid is an antibiotic used for the treatment of tuberculosis.
-Common side effect include numbness in the hands and feet, also known as peripheral neuropathy.
+A common side effect is numbness in the hands and feet, also known as peripheral neuropathy.
 Co-treatment with vitamin B6 alleviates the numbness.

 Overconsumption of seeds from Ginkgo biloba can deplete vitamin B6, because the ginkgotoxin is an anti-vitamin (vitamin antagonist).
 Symptoms include vomiting and generalized convulsions.
 Ginkgo seed poisoning can be treated with vitamin B6.

 Dietary recommendations

+From regulatory agency to regulatory agency there is a wide range between what is considered Tolerable upper intake levels (ULs).
+The European Food Safety Authority (EFSA) adult UL for vitamin B6 is set at 12 mg/day versus 100 mg/day for the United States.

 The US National Academy of Medicine updated Dietary Reference Intakes for many vitamins in 1998.
 Recommended Dietary Allowances (RDAs), expressed as milligrams per day, increase with age from 1.2 to 1.5 mg/day for women and from 1.3 to 1.7 mg/day for men.
 The RDA for pregnancy is 1.9 mg/day, for lactation, 2.0 mg/day.
 For children ages 1–13 years the RDA increases with age from 0.5 to 1.0 mg/day.
-As for safety, Tolerable upper intake levels (ULs) for vitamins and minerals are identified when evidence is sufficient.
-In the case of vitamin B6 the adult UL is set at 100 mg/day.
+As for safety, ULs for vitamins and minerals are identified when evidence is sufficient.
+In the case of vitamin B6 the US-established adult UL was set at 100 mg/day.

-The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA.
+The EFSA refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA.
 For women and men ages 15 and older the PRI is set at 1.6 and 1.7 mg/day, respectively; for pregnancy 1.8 mg/day, for lactation 1.7 mg/day.
 For children ages 1–14 years the PRIs increase with age from 0.6 to 1.4 mg/day.
-The EFSA also reviewed the safety question and set its UL at 25 mg/day.
+The EFSA also reviewed the safety question and in 2023 set an upper limit for vitamin B6 of 12 mg/day for adults, with lower amounts ranging from 2.2 to 10.7 mg/day for infants and children, depending on age.
+This replaced the adult UL set in 2008 at 25 mg/day.

 The Japanese Ministry of Health, Labour and Welfare updated its vitamin and mineral recommendations in 2015.
 The adult RDAs are at 1.2 mg/day for women 1.4 mg/day for men.
 The RDA for pregnancy is 1.4 mg/day, for lactation is 1.5 mg/day.
 For children ages 1–17 years the RDA increases with age from 0.5 to 1.5 mg/day.
 The adult UL was set at 40–45 mg/day for women and 50–60 mg/day for men, with the lower values in those ranges for adults over 70 years of age.